abnerjacobsen/skillport/guide/philosophy.md

 ### Full-Text Search (Default)

-SkillPod uses BM25-based full-text search via Tantivy as the default:
+SkillSouko uses BM25-based full-text search via Tantivy as the default:

 - **No API keys required** — works out of the box
 - **Privacy-preserving** — no data sent to external services